OxfordSKA/OSKAR/README.md

 - [https://github.com/OxfordSKA/OSKAR/releases](https://github.com/OxfordSKA/OSKAR/releases)

-OSKAR is licensed under the terms of the 3-clause BSD License.
+OSKAR is licensed under the terms of the 3-clause BSD License, and makes use of a number of third-party libraries.
-Please see the [LICENSE](LICENSE) file for details.
+Please see the OSKAR documentation for license details of third-party libraries used by OSKAR.

 ## Documentation